How To Solve The 3 Most Frustrating Money Problems This Year

 The easiest way to get started is to have your savings automatically set aside before you spend it.

-You can even set auto debit standing instructions for money to be deducted monthly for unit trust contributions.
-Make technology work for you.
+Another option is to set up auto debit standing instructions for money to be deducted monthly for unit trust contributions.
+Make use of technology!

 Mishandling your credit card